 As people’s accessibility to a plethora of information grows — thanks in most part to the internet — so does the amount of exposure to misinformation.
-Well-meaning parents are often inundated with so many articles, opinions, and “facts” in regards to children’s health that sometimes they end up not knowing who or what they can trust.
+Unfortunately, well-meaning parents are often inundated with so many articles, opinions, and “facts” regarding children’s health that sometimes they end up not knowing who or what they can trust.

-Much like we try to protect our family members from becoming victims of cyberscams or financial fraud online, we should be making an effort to protect them from fraudulent or misleading ideas involving public health that is found on the internet as well.
-Learning more about vaccines and narrowing down the facts is a great place to start to understand their importance and place within our communities.
+Much like we try to protect our family members from becoming victims of cyber scams or financial fraud online, we should be making an effort to protect them from fraudulent or misleading ideas involving public health found on the internet.
+Learning more about vaccines and narrowing down the facts is a great place to understand their importance and place within our communities.

 Dispelling the “Facts”

-Being able to connect to a world of information, experiences, and suggestions with just a few clicks of a mouse is undoubtedly a significant technological accomplishment and has paved the way for more useful, valuable connections.
+Being able to connect to a world of information, experiences, and suggestions with just a few clicks of a mouse is undoubtedly a significant technological accomplishment.
+It has paved the way for more useful, valuable connections.
 It’s also interesting to note that in this digital age, Americans are reading more than ever before thanks to the endless opportunities to research a question or idea and find the answers within minutes — making it much easier to learn about new topics and issues.
-However, as helpful as the internet can be at times, it’s also presented the population with many more chances to become victims of cybercrimes and fall into a trap of false (often harmful) misinformation.
+Unfortunately, however, as helpful as the internet can be at times, it’s also presented the population with many more chances of becoming victims of cybercrimes and falling into the trap of false (often harmful) misinformation.

-For example, vaccines have become one of those hot topics where the divide on their effectiveness and usefulness is becoming more and more distinct amongst parents and others, despite the fact that the information swaying people is often incorrect and blatantly wrong.
+For example, vaccines have become one of those hot topics where the divide on their effectiveness and usefulness is becoming more and more distinct amongst parents and others.
+However, the information swaying people is often incorrect and blatantly wrong.
 As such, to help inform future and current parents, it’s time to address the spread of immunization misinformation and promote the facts and importance of vaccines to the public’s health.

 The Costs of Vaccines (& How They Can Improve)

-The number of vaccines — new and old — have been growing exponentially to keep up with growths in population and emerging diseases.
+The number of vaccines — new and old — has been growing exponentially to keep up with population growth and emerging diseases.
 As such, their cost is also on the rise.
 As the World Health Organization reported, vaccines have tripled in value, increasing from $5 billion in 2000 to almost $24 billion in 2013.
 So, why the price increase?

-Many companies who produce highly effective vaccines often have a monopoly on the market.
-Take for example Prevnar 13; it’s effective against 13 strains and is highly regarded amongst medical professionals.
+Many companies that produce highly effective vaccines often have a monopoly on the market.
+For example, Prevnar 13 is effective against 13 strains and is highly regarded amongst medical professionals.
 However, the company has increased the price by 6 percent every year.
-Even new formulations of old vaccines are hitting the market at a much higher price.
+As a result, even new formulations of old vaccines are hitting the market at a much higher price.

-Immunizations are often the largest overhead cost for pediatric practices, especially for solo practices.
-Thanks to the Affordable Care Act, patients aren’t required to pay out of pocket for important vaccines, but insurance companies often fail to properly reimburse medical practices for each vaccination, meaning physicians often lose money from immunizing their patients.
+Immunizations are often the highest overhead cost for pediatric practices, especially for solo practices.
+Thanks to the Affordable Care Act, patients aren’t required to pay out of pocket for important vaccines.
+Still, insurance companies often fail to properly reimburse medical practices for each vaccination, meaning physicians often lose money from immunizing their patients.

 It’s Time to Trust Change

-According to the experts at the University of Southern California, “Each year, save tens of thousands of children’s lives.
+According to the University of Southern California experts, “Each year, save tens of thousands of children’s lives.
 They also help to eliminate diseases and can prevent chronic diseases.
 By preventing disease, vaccines save billions of dollars every year in health care costs, especially since preventing disease is better for people than merely treating diseases.
 Vaccines clearly play a large role in today’s society, but the most important vaccines can change from year to year.”
 Considering vaccines are constantly evolving, it’s easy for the wrong information to fuel skepticism towards these often life-saving vaccinations.

-An interesting fact to keep in mind, however, is that some vaccines need to keep changing and adapting as many diseases also appear differently year to year.
+However, an interesting fact to keep in mind is that some vaccines need to keep changing and adapting as many diseases also appear differently year to year.
 Take, for example, the influenza virus.
-There are several different influenza vaccines that circulate each year because, “different strains of the flu virus may be prominent each year.”
-The medical field has to constantly keep up with the changes in viruses, diseases, immune systems, and more.
+Several different influenza vaccines circulate each year because “different strains of the flu virus may be prominent each year.”
+Thus, the medical field has to constantly keep up with viruses, diseases, immune systems, and more.

 So, despite the importance of getting these vaccines each year, many of them — such as the pneumococcal and influenza vaccine — are greatly underutilized by the public, despite the vital importance they play in the health of our families and the general public.
 With that being said, it’s important to realize that even though our healthcare advancements have come a long way, we are not completely invincible, and diseases like influenza can still rob many of us of life.